Organizational Resources & Links

 The documents provided in this section are supplied as templates to begin creation of documents for your organization.
 Before finalizing any document, we recommend that they be reviewed by legal counsel to ensure compliance with current State of Connecticut laws and standards.

-The Center for Nonprofit Excellence has tools for evaluating opportunities for collaboration, establishing collective goals, and sample agreements/memorandum of understanding.
+The Council of Nonprofits has tools for evaluating opportunities for collaboration, establishing collective goals, and sample agreements/memorandum of understanding.

 - The Foundation Center is the best resource for almost anything related to funding by foundations.
 It is available for no cost at the New Haven Free Public Library on Elm Street.
 Its Foundation Directory Online is a comprehensive database provides foundation funding priorities and past grants.
 It also includes a database for Grants to Individuals.
 The Foundation Directory is truly the gold standard for databases.
 A tutorial on how to use the Foundation Directory Online can be found here.The Center sends out a free email newsletter called Arts Funding Watch as well as its free RFP Bulletin which gives listings of newly announced requests for proposals.
 The "Foundation Finder" allows you to look up very basic information on foundations.
 You can also subscribe to The Foundation Directory Online for a fee.